The Family That Preys: Plot

 Charlotte and Alice return to Atlanta.
 Andrea confronts Chris for taking her $300,000.
-She says he and Ben will never be like William.
-Ben states that nobody cares about William and that Andrea can't see that because of the affair.
+She says that he and Ben will never be like William.
+Ben states that nobody cares about William and that Andrea cannot see that because of the affair.
 Andrea admits to Chris that the money was from William, her lover.
-Angry and disgusted, Chris slaps her, sending her flying over the counter.
+Furious, Chris slaps her.
 Andrea, further incensed, tells him to keep the money and move out.
-As Chris brings up their son, Andrea says William is the father.
+As Chris brings up their son, Andrea says that William is the father.

-Alice tries to persuade Andrea to end her affair with William and reconcile with Chris, explaining to her that their affair will not last and William will never marry her, begging her to stop before her life is destroyed.
-Andrea refuses to believe her, and says if that happens, she will enjoy the ride on the way down.

-William is plotting to take over the family firm.
-Although they had never been close, Jillian goes to Charlotte for advice.
-Charlotte offers little consolation, but reminds her that she is a woman scorned without a prenuptial agreement, and as such can divorce or reconcile and be okay either way.
+William plots to take over the family firm.
+Jillian goes to Charlotte for advice.
+Charlotte reminds her that she is a woman scorned without a prenuptial agreement, and as such can divorce or reconcile and be okay either way.
 Jillian warns Charlotte of William's plan to have the board vote her out.

 Chris confronts William on a job site and punches him.
-Jillian then confronts Andrea in the hotel room where trysts with William were held each Wednesday, and warns her to stay away from her family and that William won’t be seeing her again.
+Jillian then confronts Andrea in the hotel room where trysts with William were held each Wednesday, and warns her to stay away from her family and that William will not be seeing her again.

 Charlotte calls a board meeting and fires William with the support of the Calvary Company, a silent investor revealed to be Alice.
 Alice has been receiving financial guidance for years from Nicholas "Nick" Blanchett, a homeless man she frequently fed at her diner.
-Earlier, it is explained that Nick had been a regular customer who left large tips until he lost his job, wife, and custody of his children.
-Nick still visits the diner regularly and pays Alice with solid investment advice.
-Later, it is revealed that Nick had been working for William as a powerful stockbroker until William fired him without cause.
+Nick had been a regular customer who left large tips until he lost his job, wife, and custody of his children.
+Nick still visits the diner regularly and pays Alice with investment advice.
+Nick was working for William as a stockbroker until William fired him without cause.

 In the parking lot, Andrea approaches William unaware of the recent events and expecting him to leave Jillian for her.
 Instead, he washes his hands of Andrea, and drives away, ignoring her claim that he is her son's father.
-Charlotte takes a deadly combination of pills and calls Alice, who has an emotional breakdown.
-Despondently, Alice gives the eulogy at Charlotte's funeral.
+Charlotte dies by suicide after taking a deadly combination of pills.